Last updated on February 5, 2025

 Etrata, Deadly Fugitive | Illustration by Livia Prima

 Greetings planeswalkers!
-Today’s article will be a brisk synopsis of the cloak mechanic.
-It’s one of the brand new mechanics in Murders at Karlov Manor that helps build up the secrecy and surprise of face down cards.
+Today’s article is a brisk synopsis of the cloak mechanic.
+It’s a mechanic introduced in Murders at Karlov Manor that helps build up the secrecy and surprise of face down cards.

 How does it work, how many cards do it, and are any of them worth playing?